BZoennchen/supercollider-book/chapters/sounddesign/percussive-sound.md

 ## Noise

+If we define richness by the number of sine waves that are represented in a sound, then arguable the richest is pure noise.
+In section [Additive Synthesis](sec-additive-synthesis) we have noticed that the greater the number of enharmonic spectral elements there were, the more the sound approaches noise.
+In other words, if add sine waves, each with a random frequency, we will eventually and up with noise -- the richest signal possible.

+Noise is often defined as all possible frequencies having equal representation.
+We can also define it as a wave with no pattern or maybe as a series of numbers of which we can not recognize its pattern.

-Noise is a random signal having intensity at a wide range of frequencies.
+In a more general sense, noise is a random signal having intensity at a wide range of frequencies.
 For example, *white noise* has equal intensity at different frequencies, giving it a constant power spectral density.
 Let us listen to *white noise* using ``WhiteNoise``.